PrantikGoswami/VotingSystem/README.md

 # VotingSystem

-Voting system project for University of Koblenz
+Voting system project of University of Koblenz by team Yankee